nayar-900/nayar-900/README.md

-[ ] Build production-grade AI systems with measurable real-world impact [ ] Contribute meaningfully to open-source security and ML projects [ ] Expand expertise in Cybersecurity and ethical hacking fundamentals [ ] Grow as a full-cycle freelance engineer on Upwork & Fiverr (Optional)
+[ ] Build production-grade AI systems with measurable real-world impact [ ] Contribute meaningfully to open-source security and ML projects [ ] Expand expertise in Cybersecurity and ethical hacking fundamentals [ ] Grow as a full-cycle freelance engineer on Upwork & Fiverr
 ```

 ---